 Somatic Psychotherapy

 My style is collaborative, warm, and direct.
 I see you as the expert of your experience, and myself as an attuned, curious ally in your study of how your psyche/soma organize and respond to life.
-As a somatic psychotherapist, I guide awareness into present-moment bodily experience to build connection to the deeper wisdom within and to support a processing of backlogged trauma held within the mind-body continuum.
+I’ll help guide awareness into present-moment bodily experience to build connection to the deeper wisdom within, and to support a processing of backlogged trauma held within the mind-body continuum.

 Learning to be present in our bodies is a key pathway to being present for our lives.
 This certainly comes with challenges: discomfort, pain, and unprocessed grief may arise.
 And yet, the way out is through, and I hold a trauma-responsive container in which to honor the sacredness of this psycho-emotional and spiritual alchemy.

-I work especially well with folks of the Asian diaspora, QTBIPOC, immigrants, artists and creatives, healers and activists, high achievers looking to heal from burnout and perfectionism, and folks with a spiritual bent.
+I work especially well with diasporic identities, LGBTQIA+ folks, immigrants, artists and creatives, healers and activists, high achievers looking to heal from burnout and perfectionism, folks with a spiritual bent, and anyone experiencing big life transitions.

 Identifying your longings and what you most care about, and centering these values as a north star in your life